On the Flexibility Potential of a Swiss Distribution Grid: Opportunities and Limitations: Case Study: Walenstadt Distribution Grid

 \subsection{Topology and Grid Information}

-The utility \textit{Wasser- und Elektrizitätswerk Walenstadt} (WEW) supplies electricity to more than 5000 people in Walenstadt.
-It operates the local distribution grid that hosts a large number of PV installations, heat pumps, and multiple utility-scale \acp{BESS}.
-The grid also includes three small run-of-the-river power plants, which are assumed to be nonflexible power production units in this work.
 The local distribution network consists of an \ac{MV} level with a nominal voltage of 16~kV and a \ac{LV} level at 400~V. Fig.~\ref{fig:topology} schematically depicts the \ac{MV} grid, which exhibits a typical radial structure.
 This layout includes a single \ac{PCC} with the \ac{HV} grid, at which we evaluate the aggregated flexibility of the entire distribution grid.

 Using data provided by the local utility, WEW, we specify all line parameters indicated in (\ref{equ:Jacobian}), as well as the local line ratings that limit power flows in the grid.
 Furthermore, we assume uniform voltage limits of $U_\text{min} = 0.95$~p.u. and $U_\text{max} = 1.05$~p.u in the network.
 In contrast to the \ac{MV} grid, data on the \ac{LV} grid are not available.
 Therefore, the \ac{LV} level is modelled as an aggregated load profile at each transformer, assumed to represent the behavior of the underlying \ac{LV} grid.
+Consequently, the specific impacts of the \ac{LV} network are not assessed.
+This limitation will be addressed in future work using newly available data from the \textit{Grid2050} project.